chainer/chainermn/docs/source/installation/troubleshooting.rst

     $ ./a.out
     OK.

-If the proglam prints `OK.`, your MPI seems to be good!
+If the proglam prints `OK.`, your MPI is correctly configured.

 Check mpi4py
 ~~~~~~~~~~~~